aj0strow/async_enum/README.md

 # => [ ['a', 0], ['b', 1], ['c', 2] ... ]
 ```

-Async methods can be chained just like tipically enumerator methods:
+Async methods can be chained just like tipical enumerator methods:

 ```ruby
 enum.async.each{ sleep(0.1) }.each{ sleep(0.1) }